 Five of the Greatest Olympic Gymnasts

-The Olympics are in full swing, so what better time to take a moment to look to the past and remember some of the great Olympians in history?
+Even though we're between Olympics, there's never a bad time to take a moment to look to the past and remember some of the great Olympians in history.
 These five girls all rocked the gymnastics community at one point or another, and most of them have become household names for what they sacrificed for their country, for political statements, or just for being amazingly talented.
 Regardless of the reason, they will forever have their place in history.

 Name: Kerri Strug